treehouses/treehouses.github.io/pages/vi/orientation.md

   ![](images/remoteiconsml.jpg)

 #### [builder](https://github.com/treehouses/builder)
- * Builder is the ongoing repository that contains script  latest Raspbian image by installing packages, purging packages and executing custom commands, and then finally creates a bootable .img file that can be burned to the microSD card.
+* Repository that contains scripts of the latest Raspbian image by installing packages, purging packages and executing custom commands, and then finally creates a bootable .img file that can be burned to the microSD card.

 #### [cli](https://github.com/treehouses/cli)
 * Cli is  Command-Line Interface for the treehouses system image, it allows different commands to be entered in the Raspberry Pi terminal